SnowTempest/Bioshock-2-Multiplayer-Rank-Modifier/README.md

 - **Custom Ranks**: Sets a Custom Rank for the User.
 Up to Rank 100.
 - **Default Rank**: Reverts the mRankAdamRequirements back to their default values.
 Note: This will reset the User's Rank to 50.

+## Disclaimer

+- Please note that using Custom Ranks will not provide you with any gameplay advantage.
+Ranks exceeding 50 are purely cosmetic and do not affect gameplay in any way.
+- Other players can see your Custom Rank.
+If you prefer not to display a Rank higher than 50, utilize the Rank Fix feature to reset your Rank back to 50.
+- Custom Ranks do not unlock any additional content beyond what is available through normal gameplay.
+All unlocks are typically accessible once the player reaches Rank 50.

 ## Modified Files

 - **ShockMPGame.ini**: This file is used to determine the mRankAdamRequirements for Ranks 0 - 40.